-For his directorial debut, Rick Schroder ventures far afield from the mean streets of New York, his home on TV’s “NYPD Blue.”
+For his directorial debut, actor Rick Schroder ventures far afield from the mean streets of New York, his home on TV’s “NYPD Blue.”
 But despite its obvious good intentions, Native American boxing drama “Black Cloud” is a predictable formula pic that would scarcely make the undercard of a 1940s double-feature.
 No “Million Dollar Indian,” pic lumps together shopworn cliches of both sports movies and American Indian films, leaving viewers with a seen-it-all-before feel.
 Theatrical forecast for limited-release pic (which opened in a handful of markets March 11) looks murky, with sunnier prospects on cable and homevid.